centrify/centrify-samples-CPS-Python/README.md

 4) psswdCheckIn.py
     - execute a password rotation event for a specified Privileged Account
     - perform a password check-in event for a specified Privileged Account
+    - REST calls to integrate with JIRA
+    - REST calls to integrate with ServiceNow

 5) config.ini
     - configuration variables